Suggestions for coping with grief on Mother's Day

 Give yourself permission

-Mother’s Day can stir up a wide range of emotions – sadness, anger, jealousy, numbness, or something else entirely.
-It’s very usual for us to feel guilt or shame.
-However, the whole mix of feelings and thoughts we can have are valid.
-If you need to unplug from social media, silence your phone, spend the day quietly, or even make plans to be out and have fun, that’s ok.
+Mother’s Day can stir up a wide range of emotions.
+The whole mix of feelings and thoughts we can have are valid.
+It's ok if you need to unplug from social media, silence your phone, spend the day quietly or even make plans to be out and have fun.

-Give yourself permission to feel and respond in a way that’s right and constructive for you.
+Give yourself permission to feel and respond in a way that’s right for you.

 Find ways to express yourself and your grief